 - The life cycle of a flamingo starts when it hatches from the egg.

-- It gradually grows and reaches sexual maturity several years after hatch, usually at the age of 3 to 5 years.
+- It gradually grows and reaches sexual maturity several years after hatching, usually at the age of 3 to 5 years.

 - Flamingos start breeding at the age of about 6 years.